philipturner/openmm-metal/README.md

 ## Usage

 TODO: Finish the actual plugin and provide install instructions.
+Make an `install.sh` attached to each release and inside this source tree, which automatically finds the best binary version (based on macOS version compatibility) and correct architecture.
+Then, it downloads and checks SHA256.
+Make a way to query the version of each currently installed binary (e.g. a dynamically loaded symbol).

 OpenMM's current energy minimizer hard-codes checks for the `CUDA`, `OpenCL`, and `HIP` platforms.
 The Metal backend is currently labeled `HIP` everywhere to bypass this limitation.
 The plugin name will change to `Metal` once OpenMM provides integration internally.
 To prevent source-breaking changes, check for both the `HIP` and `Metal` backends in your client code.